New York Governor Andrew Cuomo Blames New Rochelle for Creating First Hot Spot in the Nation | Talk of the Sound

 Westchester County Executive George Latimer did not respond.

-New Rochelle City Manager Charles Strome declined to comment and referred questions to New Rochelle Mayor Noam Bramson who did not respond.
+New Rochelle City Manager Charles Strome declined to comment and referred questions to New Rochelle Mayor Noam Bramson.

 By way of background, the Containment Zone period was implemented starting March 12th and ran until midnight March 25th.